-- Meerkats have stable hierarchies and groups usually consist of siblings and offspring of an alpha pair.
+- Meerkats have stable hierarchies.
+Groups usually consist of siblings and offspring of an alpha pair.
 Subordinates may babysit the young of this alpha pair.

-- They have unique alarm calls the specify certain predators (like prairie dogs do).
+- They have unique alarm calls that specify certain predators (like prairie dogs do).

 - Fellow Earthlings' Wildlife Center, Inc.

 Meerkats Home Page: Meerkat vital statistics, 'adoption' info, books, T-shirts, and much more meerkat info!

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.